nateonmission/church_manager_api/README.md

 | PUT    | /groups/{id}/removeMember/{id}      | Removes an individual Member from the group             ||

 ## Problems and Overcoming Them
+### Back-End
+* One-to-one relationships
+* One-to-many relationships
+* CORS permissions
+* Learning what JPA can and can't do
+* Java deployment on Heroku

+### Front-End
+* Getting a grasp on Observables
+* Dealing with variably formatted JSON received from API
+* Form behavior in Angular
+* More CORS issues
+* Angular deployment on Heroku

 ## Future Opportunities